astikspandey/LangGames/DEPLOY_RAILWAY.md

-# Deploy LangFight to Railway
+# Deploy LangGames to Railway

 ## Why Railway Instead of Vercel?

-LangFight is a Python HTTP server, which doesn't work on Vercel (Node.js/serverless platform).
+LangGames is a Python HTTP server, which doesn't work on Vercel (Node.js/serverless platform).
 Railway is perfect for Python applications and is free to start.

 ## Quick Deploy (5 Minutes)